For a detailed feature-by-feature comparison…

-Click here to view the full spreadsheet on Google Docs (Includes colour coding and notes for why something might be maybe, etc, and also lets you see how each overall score is calculated)
+Click here to view the full spreadsheet on Google Docs (Also lets you see exactly how each overall score is calculated)

 The table below will automatically resize depending on your screen width, you can view all the information for a given wallet by pressing the green circle next to its name.